JonmarCorpuz/SecondBrain/Google Cloud/Compute Engine/Compute Engine.md

-# GCE Overview
+# Compute Engine Overview

-The Google Compute Engine is a the service engine that provisions VMs to users using Google's cloud infrastructure
+Google's Compute Engine is a the service engine that provisions VMs to users using Google's cloud infrastructure

 * Allows the creation and management of VM instances, as well as their lifecycles and network configurations
 * Provides scalable, flexible, and reliable computing resources for a wide range of applications